nbnworg/docs/onboarding/nbnwdeveloper.md

 ```

-2. login to aws using the command given below from your vscode terminal [This login will only last for 12 hrs and after that you will nedd to login in again]
+2. login to aws using the command given below from your vscode terminal.
+This changes your registry to our organisation's registry repo.
+[This login will only last for 12 hrs and after that you will nedd to login in again]

 ```